-All patients with a corneal abrasion should be up to date on their tetanus vaccination or they must receive a tetanus vaccination at the time of their abrasion along with tetanus immunoglobulin if not protected by a prior tetanus shot.
+All patients with a corneal abrasion should be up to date on their tetanus vaccination, or they must receive a tetanus vaccination at the time of their abrasion along with tetanus immunoglobulin if not protected by a prior tetanus shot.
 Cases of tetanus from a corneal abrasion can occur, although it is a rare occurrence.

 Historically, eyes affected by a corneal abrasion were patched with the idea that a patch will result in less pain and greater healing.
-In recent years, however, it has been shown that patching the eye offers no specific benefit to healing and it results in a loss of ability to perceive depth.
+In recent years, however, it has been shown that patching the eye offers no specific benefit to healing, and it results in a loss of ability to perceive depth.
 This sets the patient up to additional injury from an inability to see properly.

-Many studies have shown that patching the eye did not change the rate of healing of a corneal abrasion.
-Now patching the eye is completely optional and is done only for the patient’s comfort if they should choose to have one.
+Many studies have shown that patching the eye did not change the healing rate of a corneal abrasion.
+Now patching the eye is completely optional and is done only for the patient’s comfort if they choose to have one.
 There is no difference in perceived pain when a patch is applied versus keeping the eye unpatched.
 In fact, most patients experience more pain with a patch than without.Antibiotic Therapy

 Ointments are preferred to using antibiotic eye drops if the decision is made to use a topical antibiotic.
 This is because ointments can keep the cornea well lubricated, which can reduce pain and promote healing.
 Common ointments used include sulfacetamide ointment or erythromycin ointment, applied four times daily for up to five days.
-By then the corneal abrasion should have completely healed.
+By then, the corneal abrasion should have completely healed.

 If the foreign body is loose, it can be removed by irrigating the eye with saline or taking up the foreign material with a cotton swab.
-If the foreign body is imbedded but does not appear to have perforated the cornea, it can be removed with a 25-gauge needle.
+If the foreign body is embedded but does not appear to have perforated the cornea, it can be removed with a 25-gauge needle.
 Any metallic staining can also be removed by gently scraping it off the corneal tissue until there is no discoloration around the impact site.
 If the foreign body cannot be removed, the patient should be evaluated by an ophthalmologist, preferably within 24 hours.Contact Lens Abrasions

-If the abrasion was due to a contact lens, the lens should not be worn and the patient should have a topical antimicrobial agent given because they have a greater chance of developing an infected corneal ulcer.
+If the abrasion was due to a contact lens, the lens should not be worn, and the patient should have a topical antimicrobial agent given because they have a greater chance of developing an infected corneal ulcer.
 There should be adequate antibiotic coverage for pseudomonas with agents such as topical gentamycin, norfloxacin, ciprofloxacin, or tobramycin.

 Drops are easier to use than ointments; however, they must be instilled in the eye every 2-3 hours.
 Ointments cause blurring of the vision but don’t have to be instilled into the eye as often (about every 4-6 hours).
 Neomycin ointment should be avoided because many people are allergic to this type of ointment.Pain Relief

 Pain relief can involve using topical NSAID (nonsteroidal anti-inflammatory medication) therapy.
 Patients who use these agents return to work faster when these types of drops are used.
 Common topical NSAIDs include ketorolac or diclofenac drops.
-Another option is to use the drops along with a soft disposable contact lens to ease the pain while maintaining the ability to see out of the affected eye as it heals.
+Another option is to use the drops and a soft disposable contact lens to ease the pain while maintaining the ability to see out of the affected eye as it heals.

-Using mydriatic agents to the affected eye can relieve ciliary muscle spasm and can reduce the pain associated with a corneal abrasion.
+Using mydriatic agents to the affected eye can relieve ciliary muscle spasms and can reduce the pain associated with a corneal abrasion.
 A long-acting cycloplegic agent can be used to reduce pain and relieve light intolerance.Following Up

-Patients who wear contacts that caused the abrasion should be seen about 3-5 days after the injury to make sure there is no infection and to make sure that the patient can resume wearing a contact lens on the affected eye.
+Patients who wear contacts that caused the abrasion should be seen about 3-5 days after the injury to ensure there is no infection and make sure that the patient can resume wearing a contact lens on the affected eye.
 In the meantime, the patient should avoid using the eye for reading and shouldn’t move the eye very much.
-Light should be avoided if there is a great deal of photophobia.
+The light should be avoided if there is a great deal of photophobia.
 A cycloplegic agent should be used twice daily for abrasions that are very large or in patients who have photophobia.
-This helps prevent blepharospasm.
+This helps prevent blepharospasm.Sacramento Eye Injury Lawyer